NAFTeam/NAFF/docs/src/Guides/07 Creating Prefixed Commands.md

 The argument here will automatically be converted into a `Member` object.

-A table of supported objects and their converters can be found [here](/Guides/08 Converters).
-You may use the Discord model itself in your command for prefixed commands, just like the above.
+A table of supported objects and their converters can be found [here](/Guides/08 Converters#discord-model-converters).
+You may use the Discord model itself in your command for prefixed commands, just like the above, and their respective converter will be used under the hood.

 #### `typing.Union`